the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

-The drawback is that if both booleans are false, the code would execute both else blocks with their same instructions which wouldn't be desired either.
+The drawback is that if both booleans are `false`, the code would execute both else blocks with their same instructions which wouldn't be desired either.

 The if-else statement is one of the most used tools as a developer, because it enables one to move from coding a sequence of instructions to coding a tree of instructions with decision making based on conditions.
 Therefore not all code will be executed and only certain parts of the code will meet the conditions along the way.
-The if-else statement is one of several **control structures** (also called **control flows**) you will learn about.
+The if-else statement is one of several **control structures** (which enabled **control flows** in JavaScript) you will learn about.

 ### Exercises:

+* From your personal variables, print something depending based on your `isMarried` and `hasKids` status.
 * Read more about [if-else in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else).
   * Read more about [the lesser used switch-case in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch).
   * Read more about [a conditional in JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/Conditional).